Galwegian Gaelic: 1500 and after

 After this, there is much ambiguous and indirect evidence that the language was spoken, if only fragmentedly, into the eighteenth century.
 Margaret McMurray (died 1760) is one of the last speakers we know of by name, although there are some suggestions that linguist Alexander Murray (1775–1813) may have learnt it from his aged father, a local upland shepherd.

 It is safe to say, though, that the Galwegian language died out somewhere between 1700 and 1800.
-It is notable though, that nearby areas such as the Isle of Man, east Ulster (especially Rathlin Island and the Glens of Antrim), and Arran all had native Gaelic speakers into the 20th century.
+Nearby areas such as the Isle of Man, east Ulster (especially Rathlin Island and the Glens of Antrim), and Arran all had native Gaelic speakers into the 20th century.

-Example
+Corpus

-Virtually no known records of Galwegian Gaelic exist.
-The only known text is a Galwegian song collected from a North Uist shennachie called Òran Bagraidh which was collected by the oral historian Donald MacRury from his schoolmaster.
+The only known text is a Galwegian song collected from a shennachie from North Uist called Òran Bagraidh which was collected by the oral historian Donald MacRury from his schoolmaster.
 Although the song is broadly comprehensible, it contains many obscure words, shown in bold.

 The song contains numerous examples of linguistic features associated with known Southern dialects (such as unlenited tu "you" and dom "to me" (usually thu and dhomh).
 The retention of the verbal particle in the last stanza do bhi is also highly unusual for a Scottish Gaelic dialect, as is the form inn san "in the" (usually anns an).
 The negative nì (usually chan) is also a feature more commonly associated with Irish dialects, rather than Scottish Gaelic.

 Modern influence

-Although Galwegian Gaelic has left no extant literature and has been extinct for over two centuries, the Gaelic heritage of Galloway continued to inspire modern writers, such as the late William Neill, a poet who wrote in Scottish Gaelic and Irish, Lowland Scots, and English.
+Although Galwegian Gaelic has left behind only one extant contribution to Scottish Gaelic literature and has been extinct for over two centuries, the Gaelic heritage of Galloway continued to inspire modern writers, such as the late William Neill, a poet who wrote in Scottish Gaelic and Irish, Lowland Scots, and English.
 Another example of the modern legacy is the "Gall-Gael Trust" founded by Colin MacLeod.

 On 8 September 2018 a one-day conference 'Galloway: Gaelic's Lost Province' was held at the Catstrand in New Galloway.

+Efforts are also ongoing by the Dumfries and Galloway County Council to promote both heritage language learning and the Scottish Gaelic Renaissance in the region.